Bounds on the revenue gap of linear posted pricing for selling a divisible item: Introduction

-Even though welfare- and revenue-maximizing auctions are success stories (see~\cite{H13} for a detailed coverage), the corresponding auctions are relatively complex and usually far from the ones used in practice.
-A different format of intermediate complexity is known as {\em sequential posted pricing}~\cite{CHMS10}.
-According to it, the seller approaches the buyers in some order and proposes a price to each of them.
-When approached, a buyer can either refuse to buy if the proposed price exceeds her value for the item (and the process continues with the next buyer), or buy the item at the proposed price (in this case, the process stops).
-In general, sequential posted pricing can become notoriously complex (pricing in the airline industry is an annoying example from practice) as the best possible price for an agent can depend on statistical information about the agents' valuations and on the decisions of agents that were approched previously.
-However, sequential posted pricing usually works very well when the same {\em anonymous} price (computed using statistical information about the valuations) is proposed to all agents.
+Inevitably, revenue-optimal auctions can be {\em complicated} and {\em counter-intuitive}.
+For example, as the virtual bid of an agent depends on the distribution from which she draws her valuations, they may discriminate among agents, setting different reserve prices for each of them.
+Also, the winning bid is not necessarily the highest one.
+So, the auctions that are used in practice are much simpler.
+A standard practice is to run a second-price auction with an {\em anonymous reserve} (i.e., common for all agents).
+Another even simpler class of mechanisms, known as {\em sequential posted pricing}~\cite{CHMS10}, approaches the agents in a predefined order and makes a take-it-or-leave-it offer to each of them until the item is bought.
+When approached, a potential buyer can either accept to buy the item at the proposed price or refuse to buy if the proposed price exceeds her valuation for the item.
+In general, sequential posted pricing can become notoriously complex (pricing in the airline industry is an annoying example from practice) as the best possible price for an agent can depend on statistical information about the agents' valuations and on the decisions of agents that were approached previously.

-A well-known result by Samuel-Cahn~\cite{SC84}, known as the {\em prophet inequality}, assumes agents drawing their values from independent probability distributions and states a simple but remarkable result with numerous applications: if there is a price in which the probability that some agent will buy the item at a sequential posted pricing process is $1/2$, then the same process yields a $50\%$ of the optimal social welfare.
+However, sequential posted pricing is simple and well-understood when the same {\em anonymous} price (computed using statistical information about the valuations) is proposed to all agents.
 Constant approximations to optimal revenue (or a constant {\em revenue gap}) by sequential posted pricing with an anonymous price is possible under a regularity assumption for the valuations.
-Such statements (e.g., in~\cite{JLQTX19}) usually read as follows: for any set of buyers who draw their valuations from independent and regular probability distributions, there is a price depending only on these distributions that yields an expected revenue that is a constant fraction of the expected revenue returned by Myerson's auction.
+Such statements (e.g., in~\cite{JLQTX19}) usually read as follows: for any set of buyers who draw their valuations from independent and regular probability distributions, there is a price depending only on these distributions that yields an expected revenue that is a constant fraction of the expected revenue returned by Myerson's optimal auction.